Khotons

 The Khoton or Qotung people (Хотон (ястан)) are a Mongolian-speaking ethnic group in (Outer) Mongolia and Inner Mongolia.
 Most Mongolian Khotons live in Uvs Province in western Mongolia.
 In China, the Khotons (often called Qotungs) live in Inner Mongolia, concentrated in Alxa League and are classified as ethnic Mongols.
 They speak the Dörbet or Alasha dialect of the Oirat language.
 According to the Great Russian Encyclopedia, modern Khoton people are a part of the "Mongols — a group of peoples who speak Mongolian languages".

 Demography

 In Mongolia, most Khotons live in Uvs Province, especially in Tarialan, Naranbulag and Ulaangom.
 There were officially about 6,100 Khotons in 1989.

-According to USFR 20,000 Khotons residing primarily in the province of Uvs.

 In 2020, there were around 12,057 Khotons in Mongolia.

+According to a 2014 estimate from The Mongolian Muslim Association, there are approximately 20,000 Khotons residing primarily in the province of Uvs.

 The Khotons of Inner Mongolia reside in Alxa League, mainly in Alxa Left Banner.
 Some also live in Bayannuur.
 A 2004 study reported that Khoton informants estimated their total population to be about 1,200.